Fitting a new pond liner correctly is important for long-lasting success, but it doesn’t have to be difficult.

 If you've accidently damaged your liner, check out our repair kits here.

-If you're stuck selecting a size for your pond, use our handy Calculator.
+If you're stuck selecting a size, use our handy Calculator.
 This calculator is perfect for quickly working out the required size of your liner and underlay.

-Installing your liner may seem daunting at first, but with the right preparation, tools, and sometimes a helping hand, you'll have a pond ready to go in no time.
+Installing your liner may seem daunting at first, but with the right preparation, tools, and sometimes a helping hand, you'll be ready to go in no time.
 Make sure to protect your liner with high quality underlay, take your time to complete each step, and fill with water carefully, and you'll have a leak free base that will last for years to come.